infinityworks/Policies/ISO-27001/computing/readme.md

 ## Policy

 - Employees will have the ability to perform administrative actions on their device, unless explicitly revoked on an individual level by the ISMS.
-- The main user logins on a machine should not be running with super user priveledges, users should maintain a seperate administrative account for when that level of access is needed.
+- The main named user login on a machine should not be running with super user rights.
+- Users should maintain a seperate administrative account for when that level of access is needed, this account can either be used to authorise priveledged operations when prompted, or switched into to perform an action.
+This user must not to be used for accessing the internet or email.
 - Employees may install software on computing devices operated within the Infinity Works network in order to perform their role / function, using the seperated admin account.
 - All software must be appropriately licensed either by Infinity Works or by the user.
 - Operating system and application security patches must be applied within 14 days maximum of being made available.
-- All laptops and desktops must run company issued malware protection, above and beyond the built-in OS controls (ESET).
+- All laptops and desktops must run company issued malware protection (ESET) with daily updates enabled and the web and email protections enabled, this is above and beyond the built-in OS controls.
+- All laptops and desktops must have the local OS firewall enabled.
+- All laptops and desktops must have full disk Encryption enabled, Filevault on Mac and Bitlocker on Windows.
 - All users must take every measure to ensure that they do not inject malware onto Infinity Works systems and networks.
 - The Administration Team will obtain and track licenses owned by Infinity Works.
 - All non-essential software should be removed when no longer relevant or required to ensure the security footprint of the device is minimised.
 - Infinity Works computational devices may be audited at any time.
+- All laptops and desktops must have the Google Endpoint Verification plugin enabled and must ensure the device syncs at least every 30 days.

 ## Policy Compliance